dbcraig/LmRaC/README.md

 docker run -it -v $(pwd)/work:/app/user -p 5001:5001 dbcraig/lmracrest
 ```

 On startup the LmRaC REST server will print the IP:port it is running on.
 Make sure that this matches the LmRaC configuration otherwise LmRaC requests will not be received by the REST server.
+To aid in debugging, this example server echos requests it has received.
+If you do not see a request, then they are likely being sent to the wrong IP:port address.

 You should now be able to ask questions about experimental data (e.g., "What is the expression of BRCA1 in my experiment?") as part of your questions to LmRaC.